frantanius/lingua/README.md

       - Find the section related to API keys and webhook secrets.
       - Copy the `STRIPE_API_SECRET_KEY` and `STRIPE_WEBHOOK_SECRET`.

-8. Specify Public App URL
+1. Specify Public App URL

    1. **Procedure**:
       - Replace `http://localhost:3000` with the URL of your deployed application.

-9. Identify Clerk Admin User IDs

-   1. **Source**: Clerk Dashboard or Settings Page
-   2. **Procedure**:
-      - Log in to your Clerk account.
-      - Navigate to the dashboard or settings page.
-      - Find the section related to admin user IDs.
-      - Copy the user IDs provided, ensuring they are separated by commas and spaces.

-10. Save and Secure:
+1. Save and Secure:

    - Save the changes to the `.env` file.

-11. Install Project Dependencies using `npm install --legacy-peer-deps` or `yarn install --legacy-peer-deps`.
+1. Install Project Dependencies using `npm install --legacy-peer-deps` or `yarn install --legacy-peer-deps`.

-12. Run the Seed Script:
+1. Run the Seed Script:

 In the same terminal, run the following command to execute the seed script: